klose4711/dotnet-interview/README.md

 To build and run this project, you can choose one of the following options:

-A. Open this folder Visual Studio Code
+A. Open this folder in Visual Studio Code
 B. Use the CLI: dotnet build && dotnet run

 The corresponding .csproj file can be found in the root folder.